diljithbalakrishnan/Dummy_Md/Moviebuff/mb_info.md

 Ex.
 Avenger endgame

 **Movie Information**

-There are several fields to be filled to create a movie Basic details -> basic information
+There are several fields to be filled to create a movie

+Basic details -> basic information

 Cast & crew -> cast & crew details

-Photos, videos, Audio -> photo, videos should be tagged to movies and music for the movie Critic reviews -> reviews about the movies
+Photos, videos, Audio -> photo, videos should be tagged to movies and music for the movie

+Critic reviews -> reviews about the movies

 News -> news about the movie

 Tech details and trivia -> basic details of the movie such as location, aspect ratio etc..

-Link -> the song and movie links for the social site Box office -> budget details for the movie
+Link -> the song and movie links for the social site

+Box office -> budget details for the movie

 CPLs -> composition playlist details

 Assume in the movie form, if you want to add any data in the dropdown.
-You should add the data from the Lists page.
+You should add the data from the LIST page.

 Contribution -> the user will contribute the movie details